yhnbgf/CyberInspector/README.md

-The scripts here are newly coded, with a gui for an automatic keycloak http audit tool. added as an extension from previous, upgraded from research work
+The scripts here are newly improved, with a gui for an automatic keycloak http audit tool. added as an extension from previous, upgraded from research work